wyzh98/wyzh98.github.io/_news/announcement_240905_corl.md

 related_posts: false
 ---

-Our paper focusing on visibility-based pursuit-evasion, leveraging a graph attention network to enhance multi-agent coordination via reinforcement learning, has been accepted at [Conference on Robot Learning (CoRL'24)](https://www.corl.org/)! 🤖
+Our paper [ViPER](https://openreview.net/pdf?id=EPujQZWemk), on visibility-based pursuit-evasion leveraging a graph attention network for multi-agent coordination via reinforcement learning, has been accepted at [Conference on Robot Learning (CoRL 2024)](https://www.corl.org/)! 🤖